Juan Luna: Marriage

 On December 4, 1886, Luna married María de la Paz Pardo de Tavera, a sister of his friends Félix and Trinidad Pardo de Tavera.
 The couple traveled to Venice and Rome and settled in Paris.
 They had one son, whom they named Andrés, and a daughter, María de la Paz, nicknamed Bibi, who died when she was three years old.
 Luna frequently accused Paz of having an affair with Monsieur Dussaq.
-This culminated on September 22, 1892, when he shot the door his wife was behind, killing his wife and mother-in-law, as well as wounding his brother-in-law, Félix.
+This culminated on September 22, 1892, when he shot the door his wife was behind, killing his wife and mother-in-law, as well as wounding his brother-in-law, Trinidad.
 He was arrested and murder charges were filed against him.

 Luna was acquitted of the charges on February 8, 1893, on the grounds that it had been a crime of passion.
 Temporary insanity; the "unwritten law" at the time forgave men for killing unfaithful wives.
 He was ordered to pay the Pardo de Taveras a sum of 1,651 francs and eighty three cents, and an additional 25 francs for postage, in addition to the one franc of claims for damages ("dommages-intérêts").
 Five days later, Luna went to Madrid with his brother, Antonio Luna, and his son, Andrés.